What Makes a Freelance Business Sustainable?

 Sometimes, we're limited by not knowing what's possible.
 A lot of freelancers have been struggling, especially with the rise of AI.
 However, some freelancers (myself included) have emerged with sustainable businesses.
 There are a few things you can do to build a solid foundation for your own business.

-Charging a Sustainable Rate
+Charging a sustainable rate

 A big barrier to freelance sustainability is low pay.
 You earn so little per project that you have to do a ton of work to meet your income needs.